 If you're like most people, you remember your first kiss much better than losing your virginity, according to Butler University research.
-It's not clear why, but Kirshenbaum says it may relate to a kiss being our introduction to sexual behavior — and to all the important decisions that come with it.
+It's not clear why, but Kirshenbaum said it may relate to a kiss being our introduction to sexual behavior — and to all the important decisions that come with it.

 Remember when Charlotte in "Sex and the City" got totally grossed out when one of her dates started licking her face?
 The moment captures a real distinction between how men and women like their kisses.

-"If he's kissing her over weeks or months, it enhances her libido over time," Kirshenbaum says.
+"If he's kissing her over weeks or months, it enhances her libido over time," Kirshenbaum said.

-Men see kisses as a means to an end
+11. Men see kisses as a means to an end.

 No doubt: Both men and women enjoy kissing.
 But while women tend to ascribe big-picture significance to a kiss, guys often smooch for short-term gain.

-For men, while kissing can be meaningful, it also can be all about sex, Kirshenbaum says.
+For men, while kissing can be meaningful, it also can be all about sex.

 A bad first kiss can kill a would-be romance faster than you can reapply your lipstick.

 In a S.U.N.Y.
 Albany survey, 59 percent of men and 66 percent of women reported ending a relationship because the first kiss was off.
-The finding points to the way we unconsciously assess reproductive compatibility through a kiss, so a good kiss may signal a sizzling future under the sheets, Kirshenbaum says.
-Kissing releases chemicals associated with romantic and emotional bonding (oxytocin) and pleasure (dopamine).
+The finding points to the way we unconsciously assess reproductive compatibility through a kiss, so a good kiss may signal a sizzling future under the sheets, Kirshenbaum said.

 "A lot of people, especially men, judge how someone might perform later based on kissing," she says.
 "If you have that boost in oxytocin, those dopamine spikes, you can't wait to be with that person."

-It's an essential ingredient for a long-lasting relationship
+14. It's an essential ingredient for a long-lasting relationship.

 If you're looking for longevity with your honey, make time for kissing.
-Regular lip-locks signify a healthy relationship and perpetuate affection and attachment, Kirshenbaum says.
+Regular lip-locks signify a healthy relationship and perpetuate affection and attachment, Kirshenbaum said.
 Oxytocin, the same hormone that makes us bond to a new love, also helps keep us attached.
-"Once the novelty wears off and romance wanes, it's that commitment that keeps a couple together, it keeps that loving feeling alive," Kirshenbaum says.
+"Once the novelty wears off and romance wanes, it's that commitment that keeps a couple together, it keeps that loving feeling alive," Kirshenbaum said.
 "Kissing is such a good way of stimulating oxytocin and can really do the trick."
-Among long-term couples, kissing drops off over time, she adds, so make a point of including it your day.
+Among long-term couples, kissing drops off over time, she added, so make a point of including it your day.

 On a superficial level, our schnoz tells us whether we're dealing with Pig Pen or Old Spice Man.
 But it's also looking for clues about whether we're kissing a potential baby-making match in the DNA department, opposites attract and our noses seem to discern genetic compatibility from a partner's natural scent.

-Want to make your lips more alluring?
-Wear red
+16. Want to make your lips more alluring?
+Wear red.

 But too much plump could backfire: "If they get too big or out of sync with the rest of your face, there's a chance of having the opposite effect."

-To avoid turning off the very people you want to attract, Kirshenbaum suggests playing up your natural assets with bright, red lipstick — the color is consistently rated the most alluring in research.
+To avoid turning off the very people you want to attract, Kirshenbaum suggested playing up your natural assets with bright, red lipstick — the color is consistently rated the most alluring in research.

 Ever kiss someone and can't get enough?
 Chalk it up to dopamine.
 This feel-good brain chemical kicks into high gear during a kiss, making us elated and even obsessed with our partner.

-"It can be part of the reason why some people stray: The novelty has such a big role in the feelings associated with [the affair]," she says.
+"It can be part of the reason why some people stray: The novelty has such a big role in the feelings associated with [the affair]," she said.

-Kissing while (mildly) intoxicated can up the passion
+18. Kissing while (mildly) intoxicated can up the passion.

-On the one hand, drugs and alcohol stimulate some of the same brain chemicals as a kiss, so you could mistake your substance-induced high for passionate feelings about your partner, Kirshenbaum says.
+On the one hand, drugs and alcohol stimulate some of the same brain chemicals as a kiss, so you could mistake your substance-induced high for passionate feelings about your partner, Kirshenbaum said.

 But, if you're looking for something casual, kissing can be better after a drink or two (and alcohol can release your inhibitions, making a kiss more likely).
-"It can wind up feeling better or worse — it depends on how drugs affect your sense of reality," Kirshenbaum says.
+"It can wind up feeling better or worse — it depends on how drugs affect your sense of reality," Kirshenbaum said.
 "Kissing acts as a drug on top of everything else, so when there's a lot riding on it, go with most accurate impression of what you feel," which is probably more obvious when you're sober.

 Forget chocolate and flowers — just plant one on her lips.
-Though a woman may profess to be unmoved by a kiss from the man she's fighting with, research has found that a smooch (or a few) paves the path to forgiveness, Kirshenbaum writes.
+Though a woman may profess to be unmoved by a kiss from the man she's fighting with, research has found that a smooch (or a few) paves the path to forgiveness, Kirshenbaum wrote.

-While there hasn't been much study of kissing and longevity, there's reason to think that kissing is vital — and enjoyable—throughout our lives, Kirshenbaum says.
+While there hasn't been much study of kissing and longevity, there's reason to think that kissing is vital — and enjoyable—throughout our lives, Kirshenbaum said.

-"Kissing is so important to long-term bonds," she says.
+"Kissing is so important to long-term bonds," she said.
 "It helps to maintain a relationship."
 So she suspects kissing plays an important role from birth to death.

-A version of this story originally published in 2014
+A version of this story was originally published in 2014.